 Have you thought about your neuroendocrine system lately?
 You probably have without realizing it because this system affects your:

 So, if you want to have better stress resilience, feel happier, and sexier, you must consider the health of the microbes that live in your gut.
-What’s more, studies are showing these little guys are also playing a huge role in your weight management – another source of potential satisfaction.
+What’s more, studies show these little guys also play a huge role in your weight management – another source of potential satisfaction.

 How Your Gut Microbiome Affects Your Metabolism

-You want to feel good, and look good too.
-What if there were certain microbes living in your gut that could make it easier to lose weight and keep it off?
-While we haven’t found a magical probiotic that can make you lose weight, we have found that there are certain strains of bacteria associated with obesity and others with being lean.
+You want to feel good and look good, too.
+What if certain microbes living in your gut could make it easier to lose weight and keep it off?
+While we haven’t found a magical probiotic that can make you lose weight, we have found that certain strains of bacteria are associated with obesity and others with being lean.

-In studies of overweight people, there is a marked decrease in overall microbial diversity.
+Studies of overweight people show a marked decrease in overall microbial diversity.
 There is also a shift in the composition of species of bacteria present.
 For example, overweight or obese individuals have more Firmicutes bacteria and around 90% less Bacteroidetes than their lean counterparts.
 5

 Furthermore, overuse of antibiotics is believed to be contributing to the rise in obesity through their negative impact on the gut microbiome.
 5 Children who are given antibiotics in their first year of life have a higher risk of being overweight or even obese by the time they are 7 years old.
 7 While a sick child is no fun, this suggests we have a serious responsibility to take antibiotic use more seriously – especially when it comes to our children.

 What does this research mean for you?
-Maintaining a healthy weight means taking care of your gut microbiome – your gut health matters!
+Maintaining a healthy weight means caring for your gut microbiome – your gut health matters!

 How Your Gut Microbiome Affects Your Energy Production

 If all this isn’t already impressive enough, your gut microbiome also helps with energy regulation.
-Meaning you could unlock energy when you take steps to improve your gut health – talk about leveling up!
+This means you could unlock energy when you take steps to improve your gut health – talk about leveling up!

-Studies have found that the gut microbiota are important in how much energy we extract from the food we eat, which translates into energy production.
-The thing about energy production on a cellular level is it affects how much energy you have day-to-day.
+Studies have found that the gut microbiota are important in determining how much energy we extract from the food we eat, which translates into energy production.
+Energy production on a cellular level affects how much energy you have day-to-day.

 Certain microbes are able to digest plant polysaccharides and complex carbs that you are incapable of digesting yourself.
-These same microbes take those otherwise useless foods and turn them into short chain fatty acids.
-5 An especially beneficial short chain fatty acid that is made by some of our microbes is called butyrate.
+These same microbes take those otherwise useless foods and turn them into short-chain fatty acids.
+5 Butyrate is an especially beneficial short-chain fatty acid made by some of our microbes.
 Butyrate is a primary energy source for your colon cells, increases insulin sensitivity, and is protective against gut lining damage and metabolic endotoxemia that results in inflammation.
 8 Butyrate also increases energy production through improving mitochondrial function – and mitochondria are the powerhouses of your cells.
 8

-Targeting the gut microbiome for increased energy and endurance has peaked the interest of athletes and their coaches.
-8 Additionally, researchers are wondering if they can find performance secrets from studying the gut microbiomes’ of elite athletes.
+Targeting the gut microbiome for increased energy and endurance has piqued the interest of athletes and their coaches.
+8 Additionally, researchers wonder if they can find performance secrets from studying elite athletes' gut microbiomes.

-Are we going to have to worry about “gut microbiome doping” in the future of professional sports?
+Will we have to worry about “gut microbiome doping” in the future of professional sports?
 Only time will tell, but the implications are fascinating.

 Hack Your Gut Microbiome with Viome